Napoleon III: Failed coup, exile in London (1836–1840)

-Travel
+Louis Napoleon was widely popular in exile and his popularity in France continuously grew after his failed coup in 1836 as it established him as heir to the Bonaparte legend and increased his publicity.

-King Louis-Philippe demanded that the Swiss government return Louis Napoleon to France, but the Swiss pointed out that he was a Swiss soldier and citizen, and refused to hand him over.
-Louis-Philippe responded by sending an army to the Swiss border.
+King Louis Philippe had demanded that the Swiss government return Louis Napoleon to France, but the Swiss pointed out that he was a Swiss soldier and citizen and refused to hand him over.
+The King responded by sending an army to the Swiss border.
 Louis Napoleon thanked his Swiss hosts, and voluntarily left the country.
 The other mutineers were put on trial in Alsace, and were all acquitted.

-Louis Napoleon traveled first to London, then to Brazil, and then to New York.
-He moved into a hotel, where he met the elite of New York society and the writer Washington Irving.
+Louis Napoleon traveled first to London, then to Brazil, and then to New York City.
+He met the elite of New York society and the writer Washington Irving.
 While he was traveling to see more of the United States, he received word that his mother was very ill.
 He hurried as quickly as he could back to Switzerland.
 He reached Arenenberg in time to be with his mother on 5 August 1837, when she died.
 She was finally buried in Rueil, in France, next to her mother, on 11 January 1838, but Louis Napoleon could not attend, because he was not allowed into France.

 Louis Napoleon returned to London for a new period of exile in October 1838.
 He had inherited a large fortune from his mother and took a house with 17 servants and several of his old friends and fellow conspirators.
 He was received by London society and met the political and scientific leaders of the day, including Benjamin Disraeli and Michael Faraday.
 He also did considerable research into the economy of Britain.
 He strolled in Hyde Park, which he later used as a model when he created the Bois de Boulogne in Paris.
+He spent the winter of 1838–39 in Royal Leamington Spa in Warwickshire.